PuruVJ/puruvjdev2/src/blog/get-to-know-typescript--mindblowing-typescript-tricks.md

 So let's cut to the chase.

+# A little note...

+The level of this article is **Advanced**.
+You may not understand how things work.
+However, you don't have to.
+You only have to copy paste the snippet, and understand how to use it, as these will make your life easy, and overtime, you'll get the know-how of how these actually work.

 # In-built types 🥱

 These are some of the built-in helper types in TypeScript.
 I'll keep this section short, as you can read about these anywhere.
 A good starting point would be [TypeScript Docs](https://www.typescriptlang.org/docs/handbook/utility-types.html) Then we'll get to the juicy stuff 😋